 "I think it's built into the recipe of Ursula," she explains.
 "It's that wit, that humour and that kind of bigger than life quality that she has, that I certainly brought in.
 And I tried to put my own spin on top of it."

-The Little Mermaid will come out in cinemas in Australia on Thursday, May 25.
+The Little Mermaid is in theaters Thursday, May 25.